Teach Plus National Teacher Policy Cabinet

 • Senators Markwayne Mullin (R-OK) and Catherine Cortez-Masto (D-NV);

-• Representatives Madeline Dean (D-PA) and Burgess Owens (R-OH); among others.
+• Representatives Madeline Dean (D-PA) and Burgess Owens (R-UT); among others.

 During their fellowship experience and beyond, fellows have: